arch-js/arch/docs/05-application-as-data.md

       published: Date
       abstract: This is the first blog on my website
       comments: 1
-    * title: Loving Reflex so far
+    * title: Loving Arch so far
       published: Date
-      abstract: Building applications in Reflex is so easy!
+      abstract: Building applications in Arch is so easy!
       comments: 6
     * ...
 article: